Copa América 2021: Qualified for the quarterfinals; the crosses at the moment

 Also read: Acapulco Shore: Elettra Lamborghini, the hottest photos of the Italian

-At the moment, Brazil, Colombia, Argentina, Chile, Uruguay and Paraguay are classified for the next round, the combined situation of Peru, Ecuador and Venezuela, who will compete for the two available tickets, remains to be defined.
+At the moment, Brazil, Colombia, Argentina, Chile, Uruguay and Paraguay are classified for the next round, with the combined status of Peru, Ecuador and Venezuela remaining to be defined, who will compete for the two available tickets.

 The only one eliminated until before the last day is Bolivia, who has a pending match but has not added points in their first three matches.